 - a) The barrier free accessibility requirements, including the required number of handicapped parking spaces, shall be as determined by the Township Construction Official.
-All sign details for handicapped parking spaces shall be consistent with the current sign design details applicable to the Princeton Forrestal Center (see Comment B.1.b above). - b) A rain garden has been proposed, however, the proposed plant materials are mostly non-natives.
-It is recommended native plant materials be utilized in this type of garden.
-Species to consider include Arrowwood viburnum, Sweetspire, Sweet pepperbush, Bayberry, Inkberry, Swamp milkweed, Little bluestem, Blazing star, Beebalm, Aster, Speedwell, Mountain mint, etc. - c) The plans indicate seventy (70) replacement trees are required for the trees to be removed.
+All sign details for handicapped parking spaces shall be consistent with the current sign design details applicable to the Princeton Forrestal Center (see Comment B.1.b above). - b) The plans indicate seventy (70) replacement trees are required for the trees to be removed.
 Per Woodland Management Plan Note 2 on the plan, the trees will be replaced with deciduous trees at a 2.5" minimum caliper and/or evergreen trees with a minimum installed height of seven (7) feet.
 The locations of these trees shall be determined at the time of planting in consultation with Planning Board staff with emphasis on providing supplemental screening of views from Route 1 and Scudders Mill Road.
 The applicant's engineer shall propose a list of replacement trees which shall be native species for staff review and approval.
-Woodland Management Plan Note 4 shall be removed from the plan as it conflicts with Note 2.
+Woodland Management Plan Note 4 shall be removed from the plan as it conflicts with Note 2. - c) The applicant has noted that the lighting in the area of the parking garage will be illuminated from dusk to dawn as this area is a highly used area and the hospital operates 24 hours a day, 7 days a week.